xCDAT/xcdat/README.rst

 feature updates.

-After releases are performed on `GitHub Releases`_, the corresponding ``xcdat`` package version will be available to download through Anaconda `conda-forge`_ soon thereafter (usually within a day).
+After releases are performed on `GitHub Releases`_, the corresponding ``xcdat`` package version will be available to download through Anaconda `conda-forge`_ usually within a day.

-To stay notified on releases:
+To stay notified of releases:

 1. Go to the ``xcdat`` repository homepage on GitHub (https://github.com/xCDAT/xcdat)
 2. Click the "Watch" button on the upper right-hand corner of the page.